caojonathan/NBA-Card-Deck/README.md

 # NBA-Card-Pack
-Generates a pack of NBA Cards with Player Physical Stats and team last played for.
+Generates a pack of NBA Cards with player physical stats and team last played for.
 (1979 to Present)